truzo/tomango-2018/site/content/blog/cant-send-emails-outlook-windows-10.md

 title: "Can't send emails in Outlook on Windows 10?"
 author: "kieran"
 date: 2015-12-03 09:24:43
-excerpt: Having problems sending email from Outlook since upgrading to Windows 10?
+description: Having problems sending email from Outlook since upgrading to Windows 10?
 Here's how to fix it. blog/categories:
  - tips-and-advice
  - web-design